 The module development procedure ensures that all proposals to develop new modules of study or to change previously approved modules are scrutinised thoroughly on academic grounds.
-This scrutiny ensures that each module of study offered by Queen Mary is designed to the highest possible academic standards and offers students the best possible teaching and learning experience.
+This scrutiny ensures that each module of study offered by QMUL is designed to the highest possible academic standards and offers students the best possible teaching and learning experience.
 It also ensures that resource implications are identified and resolved at the earliest stage.

 Detailed guidance relating to the procedures for the approval, amendment/update and withdrawal of modules, including flowcharts, is given in the Programme and Module Developer's Guidelines below.